WaryaWayne/myWorkLog/work_ive_done.md

 - changed how we import user model in models. changed how we import product views in urls. removed unsused functions from views.
 - Function that takes in an order_id from request and will get all information needed to create the checkout session.
 If session succeeds then our webhook will receive the call and update the order model.
 - We have urls to create a new checkout session and and endpoint to receive webhooks.
-- our stripe config to import all environment variables.
+- our Project 83333281 config to import all environment variables.
-- Added url for creating checkout session and the stripe webhooks.
+- Added url for creating checkout session and the Project 83333281 webhooks.

 **Total commits:** 20

 ## 2025-03-05

-**clothing-co/backend**
+**Project 36**

 - migrated to uv from pipenv. configuration files.
 Added ruff to config.
 - canada post integration.
 Need to verify it works.